 November 24, 2009

 There comes a time in any application’s life when it needs more than a new coat of paint to keep up with the times.
 New technologies make new things possible, and help you grow and save money at the same time.
-Over the years, FreshBooks has been consistently updated with newer and better technology under the hood, but the time has come for something a little more radical than small-scale refactorings can manage.
+Over the years, FreshBooks has been consistently updated with newer and better technology under the hood, but the time has come for something a little more radical than small-scale refactorings can manage: evolution.

 We started building the business in 2003 with a PHP application, written in the dark days before web frameworks were in widespread use.
 Much of the sort of functionality that modern developers take for granted in their frameworks we had to build from scratch, like access control, session management, and database connectivity.
 Over the years we’ve steadily improved and updated that code, to bring it into line with modern practices, but there’s a law of diminishing returns at work here.